paramrathour/blog/_posts/2023-12-13-manga-timeline.md

 I don't classify myself as an avid manga reader, my usual go-to is checking out the manga versions of ongoing anime that leave me itching to know what happens next.

 ## Personal Insights
-Like before, you can hover over the names (or long-press for mobile users) to uncover my thoughts (mostly spoiler-free) on each manga.
+Like before, you can hover/click on the comments icon to uncover my thoughts (mostly spoiler-free) on each manga.
+Mobile users may need to rotate their device to landscape more to read comments for longer titles.

 ## Timeline
 Alright, let's dive right in!